golemfactory/golem-docs/src/pages/docs/creators/python/guides/vpn.md

 The Golem ecosystem allows for building distributed applications, where multiple Provider nodes are instantiated and coordinated by a central Requestor.
 Such applications may include payloads that require connectivity **between Provider nodes**.

-Golem VPN feature has been designed to provide such connectivity in a manner that is as close as possible to standard network connectivity mechanisms.
+The Golem VPN feature has been designed to provide such connectivity in a manner that is as close as possible to standard network connectivity mechanisms.
 From the perspective of a VM, the connectivity is conducted using regular IP connections to assigned addresses and ports within the private network so payloads may be ignorant of the fact that the Provider host is embedded in the Golem network and all network traffic happens in the Golem network itself.

 Golem VPN requires specific implementation in the ExeUnit/runtime, which must be capable of providing a standard Unix-socket interface to their payloads and marshaling the logical network traffic through the Golem Net transport layer - thus achieving actual both Virtual and Private networking capabilities.